AdamSobieski/Narratology/Content/Knowledge.md

 It will be convenient for developers to be able to simply create and work with intensional sets.

 Similarly, developers would also enjoy being able to create and work with ad-hoc "concepts".
 Intensional sets resemble the [classical theory](https://en.wikipedia.org/wiki/Concept#Classical_theory) of concepts and [definitionism](https://en.wikipedia.org/wiki/Definitionism).
-There are other theories of concepts to consider, e.g., the [prototype theory](https://en.wikipedia.org/wiki/Concept#Prototype_theory).
+There are other theories of concepts to consider, e.g., the [prototype theory](https://en.wikipedia.org/wiki/Concept#Prototype_theory) and [theory-theory](https://en.wikipedia.org/wiki/Concept#Theory-theory).

 ## Questions